RickStrahl/Westwind.AspnetCore.LiveReload/README.md

-# West Wind Live Reload Middleware for ASP.NET Core
+# Live Reload Middleware for ASP.NET Core

 This is a Live Reload Middleware component that monitors file changes in your project and automatically reloads the browser's active page.